Dovetail joint: Methods

 The dovetail joint is very strong because of the way the 'tails' and 'pins' are shaped.
 This makes it difficult to pull the joint apart and virtually impossible when glue is added.
 This type of joint is used in box constructions such as drawers, jewellery boxes, cabinets and other pieces of furniture where strength is required.
 It is a difficult joint to make manually, requiring skilled workmanship.
 There are different types of dovetail joints.

 The angle of slope varies according to the wood used, purpose of joint and type of work.
 Typically the slope is 1:6 for softwoods, and a shallower 1:8 slope for hardwoods.
 Often a slope of 1:7 is used as a compromise.
 However, a different slope does not affect the strength of the joint in different types of wood.

 Types of dovetails

 Through dovetail

-The image at the top of this page shows a 'through dovetail' (also known as 'plain dovetail') joint, where the end grain of both boards is visible when the joint is assembled.
+A 'through dovetail' (also known as 'plain dovetail') joint leaves the end grain of both boards visible when the joint is assembled.
 Through dovetails are common in carcass and box construction.
 Traditionally, the dovetails would have often been covered by a veneer.
 However, dovetails have become a signature of craftsmanship and are generally considered a feature, so they are rarely concealed in contemporary work.
 When used in drawer construction, a through (or blind, mitred, or lapped) dovetail joint is sometimes referred to as an "English dovetail."